-I have first started my career as a graphic designer, meanwhile working from time to time in digital communications.
+I am a graphic designer, working from time to time in digital communications.
 I have worked for both companies and as a freelancer.
 During this pandemic, I took the time to experiment and discover new things.
 I have always shared a passion for communications, creative arts but I also always had a very analytical way of viewing things, so I made the jump into UX/UI design.

 Perfect for us, multidisciplinary creators.